javier/questdb-basic-monitoring/README.md

 `metrics_disk`, `metrics_diskio`, and `metrics_questdb`.

 If you want to check the dashboard, visit http://localhost:3000/d/basic-metrics.
-The default use is `admin` and default password is `quest`.
+The default user is `admin` and default password is `quest`.
 The dashboard is meant to be a minimal dashboard for inspiration.
 If you want to modify it, you will need to save a copy as the demo dashboard, as it is read-only.